INgoRah/owSlave/README.md

 https://github.com/alx741/avr_i2c.git
 License GPL v3
 ## Changes
+Version 1.8, 2024-11-28
+- Dual DS2450 (ADC) support and minor fixes
+- the cfg read on the custom space seems not to be working yet on dual ROM

 Version 1.7, 2024-11-22
 - Timer based switch (supports one timer only)
 - Single Pin configuration message and new custom config space (first byte = 1)